PaulWaldo/deduper/memory-bank/activeContext.md

 # Active Context: Deduper

 ## Current Work Focus
-- Setting up the initial project structure and memory bank
-- Defining the core architecture and approach
+- Implementing the core components of the deduper utility
-- Creating comprehensive tests for all functionality
+- Following test-driven development approach for all components
-- Planning the implementation of the main functionality
+- Connecting components together in the main.go file
+- Finalizing the CLI structure with command-line flags

 ## Recent Changes
-- Created the memory bank with project documentation
-- Decided on a single command structure with flags rather than subcommands
-- Established a flat file structure with separate files for different functionality
-- Prioritized test-driven development approach
+- Implemented the Scanner component for identifying potential duplicates
+- Implemented the Matcher component for confirming exact duplicates
+- Implemented the Handler component for moving duplicates to an archive
+- Implemented the Logger component for user feedback
+- Created comprehensive tests for all components
+- Used in-memory filesystem (testing/fstest) for unit tests

 ## Next Steps
-1. Create comprehensive test suite
-   - Write tests for each component before implementation
-   - Ensure tests are properly named for gotestdox compatibility
-   - Set up test fixtures in test_data directory

-2. Implement the basic CLI structure in main.go with tests
+1. Complete the main.go implementation
-   - Test command-line argument parsing
+   - Implement command-line argument parsing
-   - Test flag handling
+   - Connect all components together
-   - Set up the core workflow with test coverage
+   - Set up the core workflow

-3. Create the file scanning functionality in scanner.go with tests
-   - Test directory traversal
-   - Test duplicate identification based on naming patterns
-   - Ensure edge cases are covered

-4. Implement content matching in matcher.go with tests
-   - Test file content comparison
-   - Test hash-based matching
+2. Add comprehensive documentation
+   - Add go-doc comments to all functions and types
+   - Create usage examples
+   - Create README with installation and usage instructions

+3. Perform integration testing
-   - Test edge cases like empty files or permission issues
+   - Test the entire workflow with real files

-5. Develop file handling in handler.go with tests
-   - Test archive directory creation
-   - Test file movement while preserving structure
-   - Test error handling scenarios
+   - Test edge cases and error scenarios

-6. Set up logging in logger.go with tests
-   - Test different verbosity levels
-   - Test error reporting
+   - Ensure all requirements are met

 ## Active Decisions and Considerations

 ### Testing Strategy (HIGH PRIORITY)
-- Test-driven development approach is mandatory
+- Test-driven development approach has been successful
-- Tests must be created before or alongside implementation
+- All components have comprehensive tests
-- All tests must pass before considering any feature complete
+- All tests are passing
-- Tests should cover edge cases and error scenarios
-- Test naming must be compatible with gotestdox for clear reporting
+- Used in-memory filesystem for testing file operations

 ### Command-Line Interface
 - Using a single command with flags for simplicity